 The youngest orangutans can be seen in the sanctuary’s outdoor nursery, and twice a day the rangers spread food on special platforms to provide reliable sustenance for the older resident orangutans living wild in the reserve.
 You’ll find yourself eagerly scanning the forest for approaching flashes of orange fur!
 Feeding times at Sepilok generally attract a larger number of visitors, which can sometimes make things feel a little crowded.
 However, we always keep in mind that every visitor to Sepilok is helping to support the sanctuary’s work, as eco-tourism plays an essential role in keeping the orangutans’ habitat protected.
 This is a great jumping off point for exploring the many facets of Borneo’s amazingly diverse scenery and wildlife.

-Ask anyone at Selective Asia what goes well with ‘rainforest’, and we guarantee you’ll get the answer ‘tropical beaches’.
+Ask anyone at Selective Asia, ‘What combines well with a trip into the rainforest?’, and we guarantee you’ll get the answer, ‘tropical beaches’.
 Borneo’s diverse coastlines provide the perfect balance to its dense, lush jungle.
 Contrast time spent high in the forest canopy with a few days contemplating another of nature’s great ecosystems, as you explore beneath the waves, spotting sea turtles, giant groupers and trigger fish along the way.

 Choose a mainland beach for long, sweeping stretches of sand, or opt for the small but perfectly formed beaches of Gaya Island, just fifteen minutes by boat from Kota Kinabalu and within easy reach of the extraordinary coral reefs of Tunku Abdul Rahman National Marine Park.
 Follow one of our favourite Selective secrets by starting your trip on one kind of beach, either island or mainland, and ending it on another: the best of both.
 They’re all very accessible, meaning that (if the timings are right) you can go from a busy airport to a beautiful beach in just over an hour.